solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/change_response_status/_index.md

 ```

 ### Updating the response code
 As you can see from the response above, the upstream service echoes the JSON payload we included in our request inside the `data` response body attribute.
-We will now configure Gloo to change the response status to 400 if the `data.error` attribute is present; otherwise, the original status code should be preserved.
+We will now configure Gloo Edge to change the response status to 400 if the `data.error` attribute is present; otherwise, the original status code should be preserved.

 #### Update Virtual Service
 To implement this behavior, we need to add the following to our Virtual Service definition: